Weave Code

 • Audit existing test suite for BDD suitability (e.g., test isolation, readability).

-• Benchmark performance impact (if critical).
+• Benchmark performance impact (if critical) with PHP 8.1.

 2. Pilot: